bmskinner/nma/templates/wiki/Installation.md

 Option | Link | Info
 -------|------|------
-Linux portable | [Nuclear_Morphology_Analysis-${project.version}-x86_64-linux.tar.gz](https://bitbucket.org/bmskinner/nuclear_morphology/downloads/Nuclear_Morphology_Analysis-${project.version}-x86_64-linux.tar.gz) | Software and Java runtime in a portable format.
-Unzip the folder wherever you like and run 'launch.sh'.
+Linux portable | [Nuclear_Morphology_Analysis-${project.version}-linux.tar.gz](https://bitbucket.org/bmskinner/nuclear_morphology/downloads/Nuclear_Morphology_Analysis-${project.version}-linux.tar.gz) | Software and Java runtime in a portable format.
+Extract the folder wherever you like and run 'launch.sh'.
 This version was packaged on Debian 11 with glibc 2.31.
 If you have issues with the packaged version, install Java 16 or higher and use the standalone jar below.
 Standalone Jar file | [Nuclear_Morphology_Analysis_${project.version}_standalone.jar](https://bitbucket.org/bmskinner/nuclear_morphology/downloads/Nuclear_Morphology_Analysis_${project.version}_standalone.jar)  | The jar file with all dependencies for users who want to use their own Java install.

 You can also download a set of images suitable for testing the software from [https://bitbucket.org/bmskinner/nuclear_morphology/downloads/Testing_mouse_image_set.zip](https://bitbucket.org/bmskinner/nuclear_morphology/downloads/Testing_mouse_image_set.zip).